Last updated April 20, 2020

 - regularly clean and disinfect surfaces and objects you touch

-- if you get sick, wear a mask to prevent the spread of the virus, limit contact with other humans and your pet, and follow the instructions of your doctor and veterinarian
+- if you become ill, wear a mask to prevent the spread of the virus, limit contact with other humans and your pet, and follow the instructions of your doctor and veterinarian

 - Wash your hands before and after petting your pet